amitjohney/sylvatest/README.md

 ...
 ```

-In this helm output, the `sylva-units-values` Secret contains the result of templating interpretation of the values, which can be helful in debugging the sylva-units chart.
+In this helm output, the `sylva-units-values` Secret contains the result of templating interpretation of the values, which can be helpful in debugging the sylva-units chart.

 We can see the template rendered specifically to check the values for all the units in your dev environment by using: